js-joda/js-joda/packages/core/README.md

 - Reduce library size by removing redundant code, especially by refactoring code for formatting/ parsing dates.
 - Increase test coverage (ongoing task)
 - Cleanup documentation (ongoing task)

-## Contributing

-Contributions are always welcome.
-Before contributing please read the [code of conduct](http://contributor-covenant.org/version/1/4/) & search the issue tracker.
-We use GitHub issues.
-Your issue may have already been discussed or fixed.
-To contribute, fork js-joda, commit your changes, & send a pull request.

-By contributing to js-joda, you agree that your contributions will be licensed under its BSD license.

-Note that only pull requests and issues that match the threeten backport API will be considered.
-Additional requested features will be rejected.

-## License

-- `Joda-Time` is the base for JSR-310 that became part of Java SE 8 in the java.time package.
-JSR-310 is a new implementation with an API 'inspired by Joda-Time' but improves on some design flaws (see http://blog.joda.org/2009/11/why-jsr-310-isn-joda-time_4941.html) `Joda-Time` is under Apache 2.0 licence.

-`js-joda` uses the ThreeTen-Backport implementation (http://www.threeten.org/threetenbp/) as a reference base for implementation.
-This allows us to release js-joda under the BSD License while the OpenJDK java.time implementation is under GNU GPL+linking exception.
-The API of the ThreeTen-Backport is mostly identical to the official Java SE 8 API from the view of our JavaScript port.

-- `js-joda` is released under the [BSD 3-clause license](//github.com/js-joda/js-joda/blob/master/LICENSE).

-- Our implementation reference base ThreeTen-Backport (http://www.threeten.org/threetenbp/) is also released under the BSD 3-clause license

-- `OpenJDK` is under GNU GPL+linking exception.

-- The author of `Joda-Time` and the lead architect of the JSR-310 is Stephen Colebourne.

-The API of this project (as far as possible with JavaScript), a lot of implementation details and documentation are just copied but never equalled.